Sphericality and Smoothness of Schubert Varieties: Abstract

 \section{Abstract}

 We consider the action of the Levi subgroup of a parabolic subgroup that stabilizes a Schubert variety.
-Assuming that the ambient group is simply laced, or of type $\text{G}_2$, in the main result of our paper, we show that if a Schubert variety is smooth, then the action of the Levi subgroup is spherical.
-In addition, we show that a smooth Schubert variety is the closure of an orbit of a parabolic subgroup, or it has a smooth Schubert divisor.
+We show that a smooth Schubert variety is a homogeneous space for a parabolic subgroup, or it has a smooth Schubert divisor.
+Further, we show that all smooth Schubert varieties in a (partial) flag variety of a rank two simple algebraic group are spherical.

 \textbf{Keywords:} Spherical varieties, Schubert varieties, BP-decomposition, smooth divisors.\\

 \textbf{MSC: 14M15, 14M27}